-Where an investigation is initiated requiring the CAA to undertake an assessment and determination on whether an airport operator meets the market power test, in accordance with section 6 of the Civil Aviation Act 2012, the costs incurred by the CAA will recovered in line with the following principles.
+Where an investigation is initiated requiring the CAA to undertake an assessment and determination on whether an airport operator meets the market power test, in accordance with section 6 of the Civil Aviation Act 2012, the costs incurred by the CAA will be recovered in line with the following principles.

-- a) An initial application fee is payable on application by the requesting party (if any) of £51,500. - b) Recovery of the remaining costs will be spread across large UK airport operators, which will vary dependent on the final outcome of whether the airport operator subject to the investigation is found to meet the market power test; - 75% costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator meets the market power test, with the other 25% spread evenly across other large UK airport operators - 25% of the costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator does not meet the market power test, with the remaining 75% spread evenly across other large UK airport operators. - c) The CAA defines large airports as airports serving more than 5 million passengers per annum. - d) Large UK airports will be assessed in proportion to their passenger volumes from prior years to determine charges for the current financial year.
-If the passenger volumes in prior years have been significantly impacted by events so as to make the passenger volumes in that given year an unreliable basis on which to set an appropriate charge, the CAA will consider the most recent year of data which represents a reasonable estimate for the current financial year, or will arrive at an estimated passenger volume level which represents a fair charge for the current financial year.
+- a) An initial application fee is payable on application by the requesting party (if any) of £58,442. - b) Recovery of the remaining costs will be spread across large UK airport operators, which will vary dependent on the final outcome of whether the airport operator subject to the investigation is found to meet the market power test; - 75% costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator meets the market power test, with the other 25% spread evenly across other large UK airport operators - 25% of the costs will be recovered from the airport operator that is the subject of the MPD where the CAA determines that the airport operator does not meet the market power test, with the remaining 75% spread evenly across other large UK airport operators.